-Junior forward Mike Collins scored the game-tying goal for the Warriors
+Junior forward Mike Collins nets game-tying goal for Warriors

 NORTH ANDOVER, MA - Despite being on the power play for the whole overtime period on Friday night, Merrimack and Harvard skated to a 2-2 tie in the Crimson's first ever trip to Lawler Arena.
 Mike Collins (Boston, Mass.) netted the game-tying goal in the second period for his eight of the season.